How to Lower Cholesterol Levels

 Five ways to lower cholesterol levels

-A good way to lower cholesterol levels is to make a series of small changes to your diet and lifestyle to make them as healthy as possible.
+One of the best ways to lower cholesterol is to make a series of small changes to your diet and lifestyle to make them as healthy as possible.
 You could:

 Replace foods high in saturated fats like sausages, butter, biscuits, cake, full fat diary and fatty meats with those containing unsaturated fats (mono- and poly-unsaturated), or opt for reduced-fat options – for example, low fat cheeses, low fat yoghurts, vegetable oil based soft spreads, and lean meat.
 You could also try out our Simple Swaps page to find delicious alternatives for foods high in saturated fat.